 The Internet of Things has already begun to change the way businesses generate revenue.
-Gartner predicts that the world will host 20 billion connected devices by 2020, all of which can redefine how the we conduct business with the flow of information.
+IDC predicts that the world will host 55.7 billion connected devices by 2025, all of which can redefine how we conduct business with the flow of information.

 Revenue models are going to change in the B2C, B2B, and even B2G spaces.
-The Internet of Things represents a huge opportunity to monetize everyday actions and behaviours.
+The Internet of Things represents a huge opportunity to monetize everyday actions and behaviors.

 Having said that, those organizations need to solve these fundamental challenges to realize those monetization opportunities over the next three to seven years.

 Traditional SaaS and Subscription Billing Solutions Are Not Competitive Enough for the Internet of Things Market

 Subscription revenue models have become popular among eCommerce and SaaS providers alike, but they remain rigid.
 Most businesses provide multiple tiers of services or plans, with telecommunications companies being the best example.
 Currently, customers must fit into one plan out of many, limiting what they can access and afford.